marcosborges/plx/README.md

 # PLX - Ready Jenkins Pipelines

-The main objective of PLX is to provide an uncomplicated way to package and deliver micro-services without sacrificing quality.
+The main objective of PLX is to provide an uncomplicated way to package and delivery micro-services without sacrificing quality.

 1. [How it works](#how-it-works)
     - [Git repository setup](#git-repository-setup)